 You don’t need to use both a pop filter and a foam cover.
 As long as you have one of these devices, there is little need to use another.

-If you are trying to lower the number of plosives, a pop filter should be sufficient, but if it isn’t, this is a sign that you will need to purchase another pop filter.
+If you are trying to lower the number of plosives, a pop filter should be sufficient, but if it isn’t, it is a sign that you will need to purchase another one.

 Do Pop Filters Help With Background Noise?

-Pop filters (see also ‘What Does A Pop Filter Do?’) are great for preventing plosives from occurring.
-These look like lollipop-shaped devices that prevent sounds from sounding explosive.
+Pop filters are great for preventing plosives.
+They look like lollipop-shaped devices that prevent sounds from sounding explosive.
 However, they aren’t the best choice to reduce background noise.

-They do eliminate popping sounds from air pressure, as well as protect microphones from saliva, but they won’t affect background noise.
+They do eliminate popping sounds from air pressure and protect microphones from saliva, but they won’t affect background noise.